OU-Libraries/cdm-util-scripts/README.md

 cdm-util-scripts has two interfaces, a CLI (Command Line Interface) and a GUI (Graphical User Interface) that both offer the same functionality:
 * [catcherdiff](#catcherdiff): generates a HTML report on what CONTENTdm field values will change if a cdm-catcher JSON edit is implemented.
-* [scanftpfields](#scanftpfields): generates a HTML report on the Metadata Fields/Transcription Fields schema(s) in a FromThePage project.
+* [scanftpschema](#scanftpschema): generates a HTML report on the Metadata Fields/Transcription Fields schema(s) in a FromThePage project.
 * [ftpstruct2catcher](#ftpstruct2catcher): requests FromThePage Metadata Fields and/or Transcription Fields data as cdm-catcher JSON edits.
 * [ftptransc2catcher](#ftptransc2catcher): requests transcripts from FromThePage works corresponding to manifest URLs listed in a text file as cdm-catcher JSON edits.
 * [csv2json](#csv2json): transposes a CSV file into a list of JSON objects (cdm-catcher JSON edits).